les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2016-02-03-differences-entre-les-user-stories-et-les-specifications-des-exigences-par-ron-jeffries.markdown

 **Do you think that “user story” is just a fancy name for SRS?**

-**Pensez-vous que “user story” soit juste un terme fantaisiste pour la spécification des exigences ?**
+**Pensez-vous que “_user story_” soit juste un terme fantaisiste pour la spécification des exigences ?**

 No, they are quite different.
 User stories are small descriptions of single features, usually the smaller the better.
 SRS has no standard definition that I’m aware of, but generally refers to the set of all requirements, not to a single one.
 Even a single requirement spec is usually much much larger than a story.

 Non, ces deux termes sont assez différents.
-Les user stories sont des descriptions brèves de fonctionnalités prises individuellement, et généralement plus courtes meilleures elles sont. À ma connaissance, les spécifications des exigences n’ont pas définition, et elles se réfèrent généralement à l’ensemble des exigences, non à une seule.
+Les _user stories_ sont des descriptions brèves de fonctionnalités prises individuellement, et généralement plus courtes meilleures elles sont. À ma connaissance, les spécifications des exigences n’ont pas définition, et elles se réfèrent généralement à l’ensemble des exigences, non à une seule.
 Même une seule spécification des exigences est généralement beaucoup beaucoup plus grosse qu’une story.

 **How do you compare a user story with SRS?**

-**Comment comparez-vous une user story avec une spécification des exigences ?**
+**Comment comparez-vous une _user story_ avec une spécification des exigences ?**

 I wouldn’t.
 I don’t see the need to do so.
 You may see a need, of course.